Is It Legal To Leave Your Child Home Alone In Pennsylvania?

 What is the Legal Age to Babysit in PA

-Pennsylvania has no set age limit that allows a child to be legally left home alone.
+Pennsylvania has no set age limit for leaving a child home alone legally.
 However, if a parent decides to leave a child home alone, that child is still the parent's responsibility.
 So, if anything happens to the child, the parents can be charged with neglect.

 Pennsylvania does not have a minimum age for babysitters, either.
 Most people will consider asking a neighbor's child or a family friend to babysit for the night.
 Again, it is up to the parents to decide who an age-appropriate babysitter is.
 Typically, the parents at least want a babysitter who can contact the parents and call 911 in an emergency.
 Other considerations when choosing a young babysitter could be the number of children they have to watch, their ages, and whether any children have unique medical needs.